MiladTootoonchi/Live-Trading-Platform/README.md

 7. **Regenerate if Needed**
    If you suspect your keys have been exposed, you can select **Regenerate** to create new ones.

-**Strategies**
+<br>

+**Strategies:** \
 This prerequisite is not necessary since the program will ask you for your perfered strategy if the program can not find it in the *settings.toml* file.
 If you wish to write down your perfered strategy, store the name of the strategy under the *[live]* section as strategy (e.g. strategy = ai).
-<br>

-These are the strategy names you can choose from. \ *Warning: the name of the strategy should be exactly similar to one of the strategy names bellow.* \
+These are the strategy names you can choose from.
+*Warning: the name of the strategy should be exactly similar to one of the strategy names bellow.*
 - rule_based_strategy
 - bollinger_bands_strategy
 - macd_strategy